-The two aspects mentioned above should be considered when constructing the data model of the Service: Firstly, if Metadata needs to be added to the datasets, either the data model itself needs additional fields for the description of Metainformation or a support class, similar to the S100_ExchangeSet needs to be constructed.
+The two aspects mentioned above should be considered when constructing the data model of a Web Service: Firstly, if Metadata needs to be added to single messages / data objects, either the data model itself needs additional fields for the description of Metainformation or a support class, similar to the S100\ExchangeSet needs to be constructed.
 Secondly, the Service communication scheme needs to be designed in such a way that the Service Metadata (not the dataset-specific Metadata) must be sent to the service consumer at the beginning of a session or the service metadata must be known to the consumer before.
-This is also prescribed by the S-100 Standard (section 14-4 to 14-6) and reduces the amount of transmitted data in comparison the S100_ExchangeSet, where Metadata such as the Feature Catalogue would be transmitted every time.
+This is also prescribed by the S-100 Standard (section 14-4 to 14-6) and reduces the amount of transmitted data in comparison the S100\ExchangeSet, where Metadata such as the Feature Catalogue would be transmitted every time.

 2.3.
-MARITIME CONNECTIVITY PLATFORM
+SERVICE ARCHITECTURE AND ENVIRONMENT